Key Takeaways

 This is the setting most of us associate with air conditioners.
 In this mode, your air conditioner turns on the compressor and pushes cold air into the room.
 When the internal temperature sensor within the AC senses that the desired temperature has been reached, the compressor will switch off and only the fan will run.

 This is the most energy-intensive mode on your air conditioner remote control.
-The lower the temperature is set, the higher the amount of time for which the compressor will run.
+The lower the temperature setting, the longer the compressor will run.

 Fan Mode